 Right clicking on the backup plan gives you the option to 'Manage Images':

 here you get a bird's eye view of your backup chain.
 Selecting more

 than one image gives you the option to "merge" backups into each other:

 From here you can merge incrementals into each other (incrementals merging into each other before differentials).
 Finally you can merge the last remaining differential into the base image forming a new synthetic full image.
 It's worth pointing out the incrementals merged in mere minutes but merging the differential into the full took twice as long as the making a new full.
 Take this into consideration when building your backup plan, ie, at different sizes the synthetic backup might merge faster than creating a new full.

-This merging and synthetic backup functionality available in the backup plan options as well:
+This merging and synthetic backup functionality is available in the backup plan options as well:

 From here you can build your backup plan to keep only a certain amount of incrementals that either gets deleted on the tail end of the chain or merged ("Reserve image via image merging method").

 EaseUS also includes a file backup system where files are backed up into a storage container.
 Incremental and differential backups are also available.
 We'll do a brief investigation how it operates and how it handles large files that change often which is the main headache of file based backups.

 Because file backups also use the same container as the image based backups you have the same functionality in terms of scheduling, incremental, differential backups and synthetic backups as well as image merging.
 This makes it very flexible.